Igor Stravinsky: First marriage

-In August 1905, Stravinsky announced his engagement to Yekaterina Nosenko, his first cousin whom he had met in 1890 during a family trip.
+In August 1905, Stravinsky announced his engagement to Yekaterina Nosenko, his first cousin, whom he had met in 1890 during a family trip.
 He later recalled:From our first hour together we both seemed to realize that we would one day marry—or so we told each other later.
 Perhaps we were always more like brother and sister.
 I was a deeply lonely child and I wanted a sister of my own.
 Catherine, who was my first cousin, came into my life as a kind of long-wanted sister ...
 We were from then until her death extremely close, and closer than lovers sometimes are, for mere lovers may be strangers though they live and love together all their lives ...
-Catherine was my dearest friend and playmate ... until we grew into our marriage.The two had grown close during family trips, encouraging each other's interest in painting and drawing, swimming together often, going on wild raspberry picks, helping build a tennis court, playing piano duet music, and later organizing group readings with their other cousins of books and political tracts from Fyodor Stravinsky's personal library.
-In July 1901, Stravinsky expressed infatuation with Lyudmila Kuxina, Nosenko's best friend, but after the self-described "summer romance" had ended, Nosenko and Stravinsky's relationship began developing into a furtive romance.
-Between their intermittent family visits, Nosenko studied painting at the Académie Colarossi in Paris.
-The two married on 24 January 1906, at the Church of the Annunciation five miles (eight kilometers) north of Saint Petersburg – because marriage between first cousins was banned, they procured a priest who did not ask their identities, and the only guests present were Rimsky-Korsakov's sons.
-The couple soon had two children: Théodore, born in 1907, and Ludmila, born the following year.
+Catherine was my dearest friend and playmate ... until we grew into our marriage.The two had grown close during family trips, encouraging each other's interest in painting and drawing, swimming together often, going on wild raspberry picks, helping build a tennis court, playing piano duet music, and later organizing group readings with their other cousins of books and political tracts from Fyodor's personal library.
+In July 1901, Stravinsky expressed infatuation with Lyudmila Kuxina, Yekaterina's best friend, but after the self-described "summer romance" had ended, the relationship between Stravinsky and Yekaterina began developing into a furtive romance.
+Between their intermittent family visits, Yekaterina studied painting at the Académie Colarossi.
+The couple married on 24 January 1906 at the Church of the Annunciation five miles (eight kilometers) north of Saint Petersburg – because marriage between first cousins was banned, they procured a priest who did not ask their identities, and the only guests present were Rimsky-Korsakov's sons.
+The couple soon had two children: a son named Théodore, born in 1907, and a daughter named Ludmila, born the following year.

 After finishing the many revisions of the Symphony in E-flat in 1907, Stravinsky wrote Faun and Shepherdess, a setting of three Pushkin poems for mezzo-soprano and orchestra.
-Rimsky-Korsakov organized the first public premiere of his student's work with the Imperial Court Orchestra in April 1907, programming the Symphony in E-flat and Faun and Shepherdess.
-Rimsky-Korsakov's death in June 1908 caused Stravinsky deep mourning, and he later recalled that Funeral Song, which he composed in memory of his teacher, was "the best of my works before The Firebird".
+Rimsky-Korsakov organized the first public premiere of Stravinsky's work with the Imperial Court Orchestra in April 1907, programming the Symphony in E-flat and Faun and Shepherdess.
+Rimsky-Korsakov's death in June 1908 caused Stravinsky deep mourning, and Stravinsky later recalled that Funeral Song, which he composed in memory of his mentor, was "the best of my works before The Firebird".